-Your Notice of Intent may be a letter stating your intent to homeschool or you may use the VaHomeschoolers Optional NOI Form or a form provided by the state or by your school division.
+Your Notice of Intent may be a letter stating your intent to homeschool, or the VaHomeschoolers Optional NOI Form, or a form provided by the state or by your school division.

 You can find contact information for local superintendents here: Virginia Public School Division Staff.
 You may deliver your NOI either by postal mail or in person.
-Some school divisions have begun accepting NOIs via fax, email or other online methods.
-It’s a good idea to keep a copy (paper or electronic) of your NOI on hand in case of delivery problems or follow-up questions, and some parents prefer to obtain a delivery receipt, either by dropping off their paperwork in person and asking for a signed receipt or by sending it via certified mail.
+Some school divisions accept NOIs via fax, email, or other online methods.
+It’s a good idea to keep a copy (paper or electronic) of your NOI in case of delivery problems or follow-up questions, and some parents prefer to obtain a delivery receipt, either by dropping off their paperwork in person and asking for a signed receipt or by sending it via certified mail.

 Most school divisions send out acknowledgement letters upon receipt of the NOI; however, they are not required by law to do so.
 You do not need to wait for a letter to begin homeschooling.

 Once you have sent in your NOI, you have complied with the law and nothing additional is required until evidence of progress is due at the end of the school year.
 For more information on evidence of progress requirements, see Homeschool Evaluation and Testing Information.

 Note: The law only requires that you notify the superintendent of your intent to homeschool.
 It does not give the superintendent “approval authority.”
 As long as you provide what is required by law, you cannot be “rejected.”

 This information is provided as a courtesy of The Organization of Virginia Homeschoolers.
 It is not intended as legal advice.
 For legal advice, contact a licensed attorney.

 VaHomeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.